DeepBrainChain/AIComputingNode/docs/api.md

   // The number of images to be generated, at least one "n": 1,
   // The size of the image to be generated
-  "size": "1024x1024",
+  // v0.1.3 started to deprecate the size field, please use the width and height fields "size": "1024x1024",
+  "width": 1024,
+  "height": 1024,
   // IPFS storage node, each project can deploy its own IPFS storage server "ipfs_node": ""
 }